 in our country's history, but they stand as a reflection

-of our country's character.
+of our country's character and creative energy.

 At the heart

 of these works is not despair but hope.
 Hope in the basic